Andrew P. Bakaj: Facebook Files

 Following her initial disclosures, Bakaj took over as lead counsel representing Frances Haugen for her whistleblower activities against Facebook in what has become known as the Facebook Files.
 In October 2021 the Washington Post reported “Andrew Bakaj, who represents Haugen at Whistleblower Aid, said it was ‘immediately clear’ that she had materials that were critical for lawmakers and regulators seeking to hold the company accountable.
 ‘She's a perfect example of why whistleblowers are so important: Without her, we didn’t know what we didn’t know,’ Bakaj told the Post.”

 Other notable casework

-Bakaj is among the attorneys representing Lieutenant Colonel Yevgeny Vindman, whose twin brother Alexander Vindman served as a key witness in President Donald Trump's first impeachment, in a whistleblower reprisal complaint filed with the Pentagon's Inspector General.
-The complaint alleges Vindman was retaliated against by the President and senior White House officials for his role as a whistleblower.
-Bakaj is also a member of the team representing Brian Murphy, the former Acting Under Secretary for the Office of Intelligence and Analysis with the Department of Homeland Security.
-Murphy alleges that he was told to avoid intelligence assessments on Russia and white supremacists.
-Bakaj has also been involved in representing U.S diplomats who have been impacted by the Havana syndrome in Cuba as well as individuals before the United States House Select Committee on the January 6 Attack.
+Bakaj was among the attorneys representing Lieutenant Colonel Eugene Vindman, whose twin brother Alexander Vindman served as a key witness in President Donald Trump's first impeachment, in a whistleblower reprisal complaint filed with the Pentagon's Inspector General.
+In May 2022, the Department of Defense Inspector General found that Trump administration officials had unlawfully retaliated against Vindman for his protected communications.
+Vindman was subsequently elected to Congress in November 2024, representing Virginia's 7th congressional district.

+Bakaj was also part of the team representing Brian Murphy, the former Acting Under Secretary for the Office of Intelligence and Analysis at the Department of Homeland Security, who alleged he was directed to suppress intelligence assessments on Russian election interference and white supremacist threats.